marcteys/ECOvid-FaceShield/readme.md

 A protective face shield fast to print and that use a minimum amount of material.

-This face shield is currently used in ICU MIR  at Hopital Cochin (APHP, Paris).
-This design is validated by the Hygiene Comitee of the hospital.
+This face shield is currently used in ICU MIR  at Hospital Cochin (APHP, Paris).
+This design is validated by the Hygiene Committee of the hospital.

 ![Render](https://raw.githubusercontent.com/marcteys/ECOvid-FaceShield/master/pictures/render-v2.png)